nuxeo/FunkLoad/README.txt

 * Provides a funkload.CPSTestCase to ease Zope_ and Nuxeo_ CPS_ testing.

-* Easy to use, see examples in the demo_ folder.
+* Easy to install and use, see examples in the demo_ folder.

 Where to find FunkLoad ?